Employees at Cortana Amazon facility say safety wasn't a priority before deadly shooting

 “These are the rules and regulations when they are violated here are the consequences.
 And the consequences must be meaningful enough to deter the individual from behaving these way,” said Mims.

-Mims said it's not easy to regulate human behavior, especially in a high stressed environment.
-She said it is important for employees to do a self reflection.
+Mims said it's not easy to regulate human behavior, especially in a high-stress environment.
+She said it is important for employees to do a self-reflection.

-"These are the rules and regulations, when they are violated here are the consequences, and the consequences must be meaningful enough to deter the individual from behaving in certain ways," said Mims.
-"If the consequences are not meaningful it's a likely hood that it's not going to deter the behavior or minimize the behavior.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.